eshitagoel/Codes/README.md

-# C++ Codes
+# Programming Codes
-This repository consists codes for my C++ programs made during my undergraduate degree
+This repository consists codes for C++ and Python programs.